Leoleojames1/Divisor-Wave-Prime-Complex-Analysis/README.md

 Divisor_Waves_and_their_Connection_to_the_Riemann_Hypothesis.pdf

 I have been working hard on these proofs for the past 4 years and now with the advent of ChatGPT which can be tasked with automating the convertion of data types, leveraging this I have had an explosive amount of research opportunities given the swiftness of implementation.
-The Special functions software is free and open source.
+The Divisor Wave Prime Complex Analysis Plotting software is free and open source, and encourages development by users.
+Given the environment users can create and research new formulas in the complex space of product series allowing anyone to find novel functions in an uncharted territory.

 # Divisor-Wave-Prime-Complex-Analysis
 A program for plotting complex functions.
 This tool provides the plotting functions for 2D and 3D graphics for infinite series such as the Riemann zeta function,